 At the southernmost point of the Canadian mainland - Point Pelee National Park, experience nature like never before.
 Each spring, view flocks of migratory birds, joined in autumn by waves of vivid Monarch butterflies.
-In winter, wander snowy trails past ice-cloaked trees and in summer, bask on sandy beaches.
-Whether you cycle, paddle or hike Canada’s smallest but most ecologically diverse national park, you’ll be immersed in an unforgettable eco-adventure.
+In winter, wander the trails in solitude and catch the natural ice formations.
+In summer, bask on sandy beaches.
+Whether you cycle, paddle, or hike Canada’s second smallest and most ecologically diverse national park, you’ll be immersed in an unforgettable eco-adventure.

 Hours of operation